DenisCekic/ModifyUSD/README.md

 2.pip install requirements.txt

 Use:

+1.cd to ModifyUSD

+2. .venv\scripts\activate

-To see list of available scripts view "commands.txt"
+3. To see list of available scripts view "commands.txt"